rbenefo/ISP2021-object_detection/README.md

 cd wangetall/
 python tracker_gym.py [-noplot]
 ````
 Use ````-noplot```` to prevent the algorithm from displaying the plot information.
-Currently plotting is causing significant slowback of the visualisation of the algorithm.
+Currently plotting is causing significant slowdown of the algorithm.
 This option should be only used to check the real run-time of the algorithm.